awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 There are tools available on the internet to help you calculate and create IPv4 subnet CIDR blocks\.
 You can find tools that suit your needs by searching for terms such as 'subnet calculator' or 'CIDR calculator'\.
 Your network engineering group can also help you determine the CIDR blocks to specify for your subnets\.

-The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance\.
+The first four IP addresses and the last IP address in each subnet CIDR block (Primary or Secondary CIDRs in any VPC) are not available for you to use, and cannot be assigned to an instance\.
 For example, in a subnet with CIDR block `10.0.0.0/24`, the following five IP addresses are reserved:
 + `10.0.0.0`: Network address\.
 + `10.0.0.1`: Reserved by AWS for the VPC router\.
 + `10.0.0.2`: Reserved by AWS\.
 The IP address of the DNS server is the base of the VPC network range plus two\.
 For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR\.
 We also reserve the base of each subnet range plus two for all CIDR blocks in the VPC\.
 For more information, see [Amazon DNS server](VPC_DHCP_Options.md#AmazonDNS)\.